Biliopancreatic Diversion with Duodenal Switch

 Education

-Photo reprinted with permission of American Society for Metabolic and Bariatric Surgery, copyright 2015, all rights reserved.
+The photo was reprinted with permission from the American Society for Metabolic and Bariatric Surgery, Copyright 2015; all rights reserved.